-- invest in skill acquisition, - especially in vocational training to address youth unemployment; - address the issue of low employment rates of women; - remove barriers to mobility to address regional pockets of high unemployment; - adjust fiscal policy and improve public service to address negatively incentives to engage in informal employment.
+- invest in skill acquisition, - especially in vocational training to address youth unemployment; - address the issue of low employment rates of women remove barriers to mobility to address regional pockets of high unemployment;

+adjust fiscal policy and improve public service to address incentives for informal employment.

 When it comes to flexibility of wages, the key recommendations have to do with the desirability and the modality of incomes policy.
-This is discussed in the text (see the country-by-country assessments in section 3.3.1).
+This has been discussed in the text.
 In general, it can be advised that:

-- incomes policy should supplement monetary policy; in some cases social partnership is the answer, in others a cap on public sector wages is appropriate; - public sector reforms are needed in most countries, i.e. employment in the public sector should decline further (reduces the role of wage-setting leadership of public sector workers); - social security reforms, in particular pension reforms, should be a priority.
+incomes policy should supplement monetary policy; in some cases social partnership is the answer, in others a cap on public sector wages is appropriate;

+public sector reforms are needed in most countries, i.e. employment in the public sector should decline further (reduces the role of wage-setting leadership of public sector workers);

+social security reforms, in particular pension reforms, should be a priority in all countries.

-Overall, as long as high growth rates can be sustained, the reforms here recommended should not be too hard to implement and they should in turn contribute to the sustainability of growth and labour market improvement.
-Short-term risks will have to be addressed by other policy instruments, particularly fiscal policy, but incomes policy can also play a role here.
+Overall, as long as high growth rates can be sustained, the reforms here recommended should not be too hard to implement and they should in turn contribute to the sustainability of growth and labour market improvements.
+Short-term risks should be addressed by other policy instruments.
+Clearly, there will be other challenges going forward and the flexibility of policy response will continue to be crucial.
+Adjustment capacity to external shocks of EU candidate and potential EU candidate countries of the Western Balkans, with a focus on labour markets